-Trousers Point Flinders Island is a 5km, grade 2 hike located in the Strzelecki National Park, Tasmania.
-The hike should take around 1.75 hrs to complete.
+Trousers Point Flinders Island is a 5km, grade 2 hike in Strzelecki National Park, Tasmania.
+This hike typically takes 1.75 hours to complete.

 Flinders Island is rich with breath-taking scenery.
 Take a weekend or, better still, a whole week to visit and enjoy the beaches, walks and wildlife.
 The Trousers Point walk, within the Strzelecki National Park includes unusual rock features, views to off-shore islands and two beautiful beaches.